Christoph33one/viks-bakery/README.md

 - Navigate to the repository page on GitHub
 - Click the "GitPod" button in the top right of the repository.
-- Once the project is open you can follow this link.
-- To create a Gitpod workspace you then need to click Gitpod.
+- You will now be taken to an open workspace.
 - Now you can create your files within your work space.
-Remeber to add .html for example when creating a html file, as this lets Gitpod know what script and code you will be creating.
+Remeber to add (.html) for example when creating an html file, as this lets GitPod know what script and code you will be using.
-- For documentation and saving your work, which should be done on a regular basis. use the command:
+- For documentation and saving your work, which should be done on a regular basis.
+Use the command:
 - git add .
 - git commit -m"YOUR MESSAGE HERE!
 PLEASE KEEP IT SHORT BUT BRIEF!"
 - git push ( saves your work with the commit message.
 Your work will now be pushed to your GitHub repository )